 About Aman Bank

 Aman Bank started as a Libyan shareholder company owned by the private Libyan sector.
-The idea of establishment came after Central Bank of Libya gave permission to establish private commercial banks.
-Aman Bank was one of the first banks that started operating during that time in accordance with Banking Law no.(1/1993) which was later replaced by Banking Law no.(1/2005) which defines in Article (65) the authorized activities allowed to be performed by any commercial bank in Libya.
+The idea of establishment came out after the Central Bank of Libya has given a permission to establish private commercial banks.
+Aman Bank was one of the first banks that started operating during that time in accordance with Banking Law no.(1/1993) which was later replaced by Banking Law no.(1/2005), that defines in Article (65) the authorized activities allowed to be performed by any commercial bank in Libya.

-Aman Bank for Commerce & Investment was established in 2003 under permit no.(140) issued by the Minister of Finance with approval from Central Bank of Libya in accordance with Banking Law no.(1/1993).
+Aman Bank for Commerce & Investment was established in 2003 under permit no.(140) issued by the Minister of Finance with an approval from the Central Bank of Libya in accordance with Banking Law no.(1/1993).

 Capital and Shareholders

-Aman Bank now is 40% Portuguese own by Banco Espirito Santo, and 60% Libyan owned by the Libyan private sector.
-The Portuguese partner is in charge of the executive management and represented by four members in the Board of Directors alongside with three Libyan Board members including the Chairman.
-Now Aman Bank is part of the international BES Group.
+Nowadays, Aman Bank is shared by foreign partner with a rate of 40% , and Libyan sharers with 60% ,owned by the Libyan private sector.
+The Foreign partner is in charge of the executive management of the bank, as stated in the partnership agreement, and is represented in the Board of Directors by four members alongside with three Libyan Board members including the Chairman.